-With the Tax-Free Savings Account (TFSA) now available for saving in a tax-free environment, does it still make sense to contribute to an RRSP?
+With the Tax-Free Savings Account (TFSA) available for saving in a tax-free environment, does it still make sense to contribute to a Registered Retirement Savings Plan (RRSP)?

 RRSPs can work well if you contribute while you are in a high tax bracket and withdraw when in a lower tax bracket.
 You can generate a higher net rate of return with an RRSP when the effective tax rate at the time of withdrawal is lower than the effective tax rate at the time of contribution.
 A TFSA can provide a higher return if the reverse occurs.